 After several meetings the representatives present developed the “Trooper News Letter” which was sent out to all the states having associations in the Region; the newsletter stated the purpose of NERTC.
 Shortly after it became apparent that NERTC was gaining interest within other states and because this was a unique organization that represented troopers only we started having meetings in different parts of the United States.
 The NTC started out having four meetings a year in different parts of the Country.
 The continued growth necessitated changing the name of the organization to the National Troopers Coalition and incorporating in the State of New York for legal purposes.

-In ten short years of rapid growth we went from 4 states to 43 states with three of the states having two associations representing approximately 44,000 State Police and Highway Patrol Officers nationwide.
-For better and broader representation we increased the Executive Board in size from 6 to 10 members and divided the country into 4 regions and made the Regional Coordinators part of the Executive Board.
+In ten short years of rapid growth we went from four states to 43 states with three of the states having two associations representing approximately 44,000 State Police and Highway Patrol Officers nationwide.
+For better and broader representation we increased the Executive Board in size from six to ten members and divided the country into four regions and made the Regional Coordinators part of the Executive Board.

 Along with the growth in member states the NTC has gained recognition as a well respected national law enforcement association.
 We also assist member associations with needs in their state and lobby in the United States Congress and the White House for the betterment of the Troopers and the public we serve.